filip-tichanek/edaravonSCA1/README.md

 - ***code07_elisa*** analysis of hippocampal and cerebellar levels of interleukin 6 (IL6) and cerebellar levels of brain-derived neurotrophic factor (BDNF).
 Analysed via Gaussian regression
 - ***code08_mitochondria_respiration*** shows an analysis of mitochondrial respiration capacity in both the cerebellar (*cb*) and hippocampal (*hp*) tissue.
 Respiration was standardized by either tissue wet weight of (*mg*) or by citrate synthase activity (*cs*), across different phases experiment.
 Data per tissue and standardization were analysed separately, using multivariate Gamma models with log-link, where respiration in different states of the substrate-uncoupler-inhibitor protocol represented multiple outcomes.
 - ***code09_citrate_syn*** analyze citrate synthase activity in both cerebellar and hippocampal tissue, using gamma models with log-link
 - ***code10_calbindin*** shows an analysis of calbindin immunofluorescence intensities in the cerebellar molecular layer.
-The analysis was done via a hierarchical Gaussian model (with a random intercept of *slice* nested in the random intercept of *id*/*subject*, and with the cerebellar region (hemisphere vs. vermis) and immunofluorescence intensity in the neighbouring granular layer as covariates.
+The analysis was done via a hierarchical Gaussian model (with a random intercept of *slice* nested in the random intercept of *id*/*subject*), and with the cerebellar region (hemisphere vs. vermis) and immunofluorescence intensity in the neighbouring granular layer as covariates.
 - ***code11_cb_volume*** analyze cerebellar molecular layer volume.
 As data exploration suggested outlying values (of both directions), robust regression with student t-distribution and with random intercept (*id*) was applied.
-- ***code12_hp_volume*** analyzes hippocampal volumes via robust regression with student t-distribution likelihood and with random-intercept of *id*
+- ***code12_hp_volume*** analyzes hippocampal volumes via robust regression with student t-distributed likelihood and with random-intercept of *id*
 - ***code13_psa_ncam*** shows analysis of PSA-NCAM immunofluorescence intensity, presumably reflecting processes related to neuroplasticity.
 We used Bayesian hierarchical generalized additive model with Gamma distribution and random intercept (random effect: mouse *id*).
 As there was an apparent sex-related difference, further confirmed with leave-one-out cross-validation, the sex factor was included in the final model.
 As the PSA-NCAM IF varied across slices from the frontal to caudal regions, the order of slices was included as a factor with a non-linear effect, fitted with thin-plate splines limited to 3 knots.

 From code02 and further, the codes have the following structure: